gdad-s-river/create-twitter-thread/README.md

 An optional navigation string (message) that you might need at the end of tweets (to show that there are more tweets in the tweet thread).

 Type: `string`, default: '👇'

+#### unique

+Type: `Boolean`, default: false

+If you want to ensure that each tweet is unique (not same as last one), this option adds a random emoji before navMessage for each tweet chunk

 #### tweetsArray